-The delegation of authority of powers contained in the SARB Act and the NPS Act provides for the roles and responsibilities for functions that the Governor delegates to the Head of NPSD and the management team concerning the SADC-RTGS.
+The delegation of authority of powers contained in the SARB Act and the NPS Act provides for the roles and responsibilities, or line functions, that the Deputy Governor responsible for the NPS delegates to the Head of NPSD and the management team concerning the SADC-RTGS system.
 These include day-to-day operations and management of the FMI, including the oversight and application of policies, principles and best practice.
 The performance of staff charged with responsibilities in this area is evaluated based on a formal performance contract.